Giuliano Mignini: Murder of Meredith Kercher

 Meredith Kercher was a young woman murdered in Perugia on 1 November 2007.
 Mignini was one of the two prosecutors who directed the investigation of the case.
 In October 2011, Mignini told a reporter from the British newspaper The Guardian "I have felt under attack ever since I investigated Narducci.
 It all started there."
 He further suggested that the trial for abuse of power was related to persecution for his role in the Monster of Florence case and blamed American author Douglas Preston, co-author with Spezi of a book about the case, of masterminding a U.S. press campaign against him over the Knox case.
 As part of his summing up in the first Knox appeal he said "our judicial system has been subjected to a systematic denigration by a well-organised operation of a journalistic and political nature".

 Preston has criticized the conduct of Mignini in the trial.
 In April 2009, Preston appeared in a segment of 48 Hours on CBS, in which he argued that the case against Knox was "based on lies, superstition, and crazy conspiracy theories".
 In December 2009, after the verdict had been announced, he appeared on Anderson Cooper 360° on CNN and described his own interrogation by Mignini in the same terms, claiming he was also denied a translator, and has since referred to the interrogation as "psychologically brutal".
 In 2013, the case against Knox and Sollecito was committed to another prosecutor, Alessandro Crini, who obtained the convictions in their retrial.
-Knox and Sollecito were acquitted by the Supreme Court of Cassazione on 27 March 2015, ending the case.
+Knox and Sollecito were acquitted by the Supreme Court of Cassation on 27 March 2015, ending the case.

 Satellite prosecutions initiated by Mignini

-In February 2013, Mignini launched a defamation suit against Raffaele Sollecito, for allegations in Sollecito's book, Honor Bound (full title: Honor Bound: My Journey to Hell and Back with Amanda Knox, Presumed Guilty), including claims of secret negotiations between Mignini and Sollecito's family.
-Mignini later withdrew his claims, and the remainder of the suit was dismissed.
+In February 2013, Mignini launched a defamation suit against Raffaele Sollecito for allegations in Sollecito's book, Honor Bound: My Journey to Hell and Back with Amanda Knox.
+Mignini later withdrew his claims, and the suit was dismissed.